open-source-kitchen/source-code/archetypes/recipe-bundle/index.md

 - Add eggs and evaporated milk, mix until fully incorporated.
 - Transfer to a 9x13-inch baking dish and top with the remaining cheddar cheese.
 - Bake in a preheated oven for 40–45 minutes, until the top has nicely browned.

+# Add comments about this recipe below the line:
 ---

+Any comments you have about this recipe go here.